andrew/ultimate-awesome/README.md

 - [awesome-vanilla-js](https://github.com/davidhund/awesome-vanilla-js) - Listing (awesome) plain—Vanilla—JavaScript resources.
 - [awesome-lesscode](https://github.com/dream2023/awesome-lesscode) - Less code / no code 前后端实践和工具列表.
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
-- [awesome-VLLMs](https://github.com/JackYFL/awesome-VLLMs) - This repository collects papers on VLLM applications.
-We will update new papers irregularly.
 - [awesome-voxel](https://github.com/meshula/awesome-voxel) - Voxel resources for coders.
 - [awesome-windows](https://github.com/thechampagne/awesome-windows) - :computer: :tada: An awesome & curated list of best applications and tools for Windows.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.